Reuters reporters in court 100 days after their arrest in Myanmar

 YANGON (Reuters) - Two Reuters reporters appeared in a Myanmar court for the 11th time on Wednesday, which marked 100 days since they were arrested in December and accused of possessing secret government papers.

-A Yangon court is holding preliminary hearings to decide whether reporters Wa Lone, 31, and Kyaw Soe Oo, 28, will face charges under the colonial-era Officials Secrets Act, which carries a maximum penalty of 14 years in prison.
+The court in Yangon is holding preliminary hearings to decide whether reporters Wa Lone, 31, and Kyaw Soe Oo, 28, will face charges under the colonial-era Officials Secrets Act, which carries a maximum penalty of 14 years in prison.

-“Wa Lone and Kyaw Soe Oo are exemplary individuals and outstanding reporters who are dedicated to their families and their craft.
-They should be in the newsroom, not in prison.
-We call on the authorities in Myanmar to release them as soon as possible and allow them to return to their families and their jobs.”
+“We have spent 100 days in prison,” Wa Lone told reporters during a break in proceedings.
+“Our journalism spirit was never down even after spending many days in there.”

+Wa Lone’s younger brother Thura Aung, 26, gave testimony on Wednesday, describing a police search of the family home on the evening of Dec.
+13, the day after the journalists were arrested.

+“In the criminal procedure, the search officer must show the search warrant at the search place,” he said.

+Lead prosecutor Kyaw Min Aung left the court building before Reuters was able to put questions to him after the hearing.
+At previous hearings he has declined to speak to reporters.

-Government spokespeople have declined to comment on the case, citing the ongoing court proceedings.
+Government and police spokespeople have declined to comment on the case, citing the ongoing court proceedings.
+The date of the next hearing was set for March 28.

-The journalists have told relatives they were arrested almost immediately after being handed some rolled up papers after being invited to a restaurant by two officers they had not met before.
+The journalists have told relatives they were arrested almost immediately after being handed some rolled up papers after being invited to a restaurant by two police officers they had not met before.

 Wa Lone and Kyaw Soe Oo had been investigating the killing of 10 Rohingya Muslim men in a village in western Myanmar’s Rakhine state during a military crackdown in August.